 In the past, when an HSE inspector visited a workplace, advice and encouragement could be given.
-Where the inspector found flagrant disregard for safety, action would be taken, but in many cases the inspector would suggest sources of information and approaches to take to improve safety.
+Where the inspector found flagrant disregard for safety, action would be taken.
+But in many cases, the inspector would suggest sources of information and approaches to take to improve safety.
 But times change, and money is tight, so the HSE are expected to support themselves.

 This would be fine if it was always obvious how to comply with the law.
 Take the case of facilities company, OCS Group UK.
 Their many contracts include mowing the grass around Heathrow airport.
-The site has many small patches of grass, some on inclines, some where equipment has to be lifted over crash barriers to access the location.
+The site has many small patches of grass, some on inclines, somewhere equipment has to be lifted over crash barriers to access the location.
 As a result, they carefully selected mowing equipment with the lowest vibration levels that could be transported and operated safely and still achieve the task.
 They assessed exposure to staff and put control measures in place, including health surveillance.
 At other sites, HSE inspectors had agreed the approach met the requirement to reduce risk as low as is reasonably practicable (ALARP).

 When one member of staff reported hand-arm vibration syndrome (HAVS) symptoms as part of this surveillance, they submitted a RIDDOR report.
 This prompted a visit from the HSE, followed by a Notice of Contravention (NoC) – and an FFI bill.
 The HSE argued that ride-on mowers should be used.
-The bill wasn’t that much for a large organization such as OCS (less than £2000), but the dilemma was that if they paid the bill, they were accepting that their approach to HAVS management would need to be changed – and this was something they believed would not be practical, would be very expensive, and would introduce more risks than it reduced (for example, operating on inclines, and maneuvering heavier equipment).
+The bill wasn’t that much for a large organisation such as OCS (less than £2000), but the dilemma was that if they paid the bill, they were accepting that their approach to HAVS management would need to be changed – and this was something they believed would not be practical, would be very expensive, and would introduce more risks than it reduced (for example, operating on inclines, and manoeuvring heavier equipment).

 The case rumbled on for some time through the HSE appeal process.
 The final stage of the appeal was for two HSE inspectors and an independent person to judge the case.
 OCS had two problems with this.
-First, this made the HSE the prosecutor, the judge, the jury and the appeal court.
+First, this made the HSE the prosecutor, the judge, the jury, and the appeal court.
 Even if the independent person agreed with OCS, the HSE inspectors could overrule.
 The second problem was that the HSE were not obliged to let OCS know what evidence they were making their decision on.

 Having exhausted the HSE process, OCS asked the High Court for a judicial review.
 The HSE said it would defend the challenge, but asked for a delay whilst it tried to negotiate a settlement.
 More months passed, and OCS asked for their day in court.
 A date was set – but a month before the hearing the HSE withdrew the NoC and the FFI invoices, and agreed to review their processes.